Last Updated on

-What kind of impression are you leaving?
+Ultimately, the question is: what kind of impression are you leaving?

-We’re used to thinking about brands as companies or products – think McDonald’s or iPhones.
-However anyone can be a brand.
+We tend to think about brands as companies or products – think McDonald’s or Apple Phones.
+However, anyone can be a brand.

 The secret: personal branding is easy, but barely anyone does it.
 All that’s required is to take what you know and share it.
-Do this consistently and you’ll have a personal brand in no time.
+Do this consistently, and you’ll have a personal brand in no time.